-The risk of next-day psychomotor impairment, including impaired driving, is increased if Ambien is taken with less than a full night of sleep remaining (7- to 8 hours); if a higher than the recommended dose is taken; if co-administered with other CNS depressants; or if co-administered with other drugs that increase the blood levels of zolpidem.
-Patients should be cautioned against driving and other activities requiring complete mental alertness if Ambien is taken in these circumstances [see Dosage and Administration (2) and Clinical Studies (14.3)].
+The risk of next-day psychomotor impairment, including impaired driving, is increased if Ambien is taken with less than a full night of sleep remaining (7 to 8 hours); if a higher than the recommended dose is taken; if coadministered with other CNS depressants or alcohol; or if coadministered with other drugs that increase the blood levels of zolpidem.
+Patients should be warned against driving and other activities requiring complete mental alertness if Ambien is taken in these circumstances [see Dosage and Administration (2), Clinical Studies (14.3)].

 Because sleep disturbances may be the presenting manifestation of a physical and/or psychiatric disorder, symptomatic treatment of insomnia should be initiated only after a careful evaluation of the patient.
 The failure of insomnia to remit after 7 to 10 days of treatment may indicate the presence of a primary psychiatric and/or medical illness that should be evaluated.
 Worsening of insomnia or the emergence of new thinking or behavior abnormalities may be the consequence of an unrecognized psychiatric or physical disorder.
 Such findings have emerged during the course of treatment with sedative/hypnotic drugs, including zolpidem.